w-ziem/finance-tracker/README.md

 ### Currently working on:
-- note modal HTML
-- note modal styles
+- basic js structure (select all elements, add basic listeners, define all data structures needed - e.g categories, maybe some objects for entries)

 ### Todo:
-- basic js structure (select all elements, add basic listeners, define all data structures needed - e.g categories, maybe some objects for entries)
 - Expense / Income tab swtiching and printing them
 - Adding new expense or income with modal